jmduke/Barback/README.md

 ![Swanson.](http://steeshes.files.wordpress.com/2011/12/tumblr_ll4crzw09g1qz82xho1_400.gif)

-More details can be found [here](http://getbarback.com).
-Obviously this guy isn't on the App Store yet, as Swift apps can't be submitted, but it will be!
+More details can be found [here](http://getbarback.com), and you can buy it on the [App Store](https://itunes.apple.com/us/app/barback-classic-modern-cocktails/id829469529?mt=8).

 Feel free to browse, criticize, offer input, post gifs, etc.  Especially if you know of a cocktail I'm missing :).